-We’re not encouraging overconsumption, but we can’t help but point out that those big bottles of wine at your local warehouse store can be a big bargain.
-Liquor and beer is typically cheaper than anything you’ll find at your local grocer, too.
+We’re not encouraging you to consume too much, but we can’t help but point out that those big bottles of wine at your local warehouse store can be a big bargain.
+Liquor and beer are typically cheaper here than at the local grocer.

-The best thing about buying alcohol at a warehouse club is you don’t even need a membership in some states.
+The best thing about buying alcohol at a warehouse club is that, in some states, you don’t even need a membership.
 Depending on your state laws, you may be able to walk in and buy discounted libations without paying an annual fee.

 2. Prescription drugs and over-the-counter medicines

-Prescription drugs are another thing you can buy from a warehouse club even if you don’t have a membership.
-If you need to pay for a prescription out of pocket or have a co-pay based on a percentage of the drug’s price, definitely check your local warehouse club first before heading to the drugstore.
+Prescription drugs are something else you can buy from a warehouse club even if you don’t have a membership.
+Check your local warehouse club first before heading to the drugstore.

-You do need a membership for over-the-counter medicines, and these items are often sold at a significant discount, too.
+You do need a membership to purchase over-the-counter medicines, and these items are often sold at a significant discount, too.
 However, be realistic about whether you’ll use up your purchase before its expiration date.
 You’re not saving any money if you end up tossing half the bottle in the trash.

 3. Dairy products

-Among dairy products, milk is probably where you’ll find your biggest bargain.
-Regular prices can be lower than even the sale prices at the grocery store.
-Cheese is also usually a good buy, although eggs can be hit or miss.
+Among dairy products, milk is probably going to be your biggest bargain.
+Regular prices can be lower at a warehouse club than even sale prices at the grocery store.
+Cheese is also usually a good buy, while eggs can be hit or miss.

 4. Organic produce

 I have friends who have Costco memberships specifically for the organic produce.
-They swear it has the best quality and the lowest price of any store in our metropolitan area.
+They swear the club has the best quality and the lowest price of any store in our metropolitan area.
 Of course, they have large families and go through a tremendous amount of food each week, too.

-If you’re single, a couple or a small family, you should have a plan about what to do with bulk produce purchases.
+Plan what you intend to do with bulk produce purchases.
 These items won’t keep in your fridge for long.
-You might see about splitting the goods with another family, or another option would be to prep and freeze the extras for future use.
+You might see about splitting the goods with another family.
+Another option is to prep and freeze the extras for future use.

 Meat is another best buy at warehouse clubs.
-You may find sale prices at your grocery stores that are comparable to prices at the warehouse club, but the latter seems to stock better quality meats.
-The more expensive cuts typically garner you the biggest savings.
+You may find sale prices at local grocery stores that are comparable to prices at the warehouse club, but the latter seems to stock better-quality meats.

 There seems to be some debate about the value of buying electronics at the warehouse clubs.
 While the prices are definitely competitive, you may be able to find cheaper comparable items online or at big-box electronic stores.

-What gives warehouse products the edge is that they may come with a complimentary in-house warranty that beats anything offered by the manufacturer.
-However, as always, it’s best to do some shopping around before a major purchase to ensure you’re getting the best deal.
+Warehouse products might come with a complimentary in-house warranty that beats anything offered by the manufacturer.
+However, it’s best to do some shopping around before a major purchase to ensure you’re getting the best deal.

 7. Dog and cat food

 The Kirkland pet food sold at Costco has all the ingredients of a high-end brand but is sold at a fraction of the cost.
-Kirkland is made by the same company that produces the Diamond brand and, depending on whom you believe, that could be a good thing or bad thing.
+Kirkland is made by the same company that produces the Diamond brand.

 Many warehouse clubs have their own gas stations now.
 While the prices may not warrant a special trip, you should definitely fill up while at the store.
 Gas at warehouse clubs is generally at least a few cents cheaper than what you’ll find at surrounding stations.